Table of Contents

-Even in remote tribes like the Australian Aborigines, a head nod is always a “yes” sign and never a “no.” This gesture is also recorded as used by Amazonian Indians, Eskimos, Papuans, Balinese, and Samoans to agree, encourage, understand, or simply confirm a fact.
+Even in remote tribes like the Australian Aborigines, a head nod is always a “yes” sign and never a “no.” This gesture is also recorded as used by Amazonian Indians, Inuit, Papuans, Balinese, and Samoans to agree, encourage, understand, or simply confirm a fact.

 And how do you know if someone disagrees with you even though they nod their head?
 Look for pursed lips3.
 This indicates disagreement and even resentment.

 You can also spot a contradiction if someone nods their head but at the same time says no. For example, in the following clip, New York Yankees superstar Alex Rodriguez says “no” but nods “yes” when asked if he has ever taken any performance-enhancing substance.

 Also, watch the microexpression on his mouth.
 The left side of his mouth comes up in contempt as he responds to the interviewer (timestamp 0:12):

 Pro Tip: How to Get Someone to Agree With You

 Finish your sentences with a verbal affirmation such as “isn’t it?” “wouldn’t you?” followed by a head nod.
 This increases listeners’ positive feelings and the likelihood of them agreeing with you4.